 Your choice of accommodation at Satao Elerai is simple: the tents face out south, towards Kilimanjaro, while five more luxurious suites look across the savannah to the north-west and the national park.

 The 12 good-sized tents are mounted on fairly high, concrete-and-stonework plinths, with solid timber and grass-tile roofs.
 Their polished wooden floors, rugs and rustic wooden furniture are comfortable and homely rather than stylish, all very much in keeping with Satao Elerai's overall approach, and feeling somewhat older than the camp's relative youth would suggest.
-Each tent has a double or twin beds, writing or dressing table, folding directors' chairs and, on the veranda facing Kilimanjaro, cushioned recliners.
+Each tent can be configured as a double or twin, with a writing or dressing table, folding directors' chairs and, on the veranda facing Kilimanjaro, cushioned recliners.
 There are two family tents, sleeping up to four people, which are best suited for those travelling with young children as they are the same size as the standard tents.

 At the back of each tent is a large, solid-construction bathroom with a stone floor, flush loo, single washbasin, decent toiletries and a shower with an oversized shower head.
 We had good warm-to-hot water from the solar system, but poor water pressure.
 Whereas the tents' bedroom areas are mosquito-screened, and sprayed by the room steward every evening, the bathrooms are not mosquito-screened.

 Each tent has a paging button for calling an askari for an escort from your tent.
 We particularly enjoyed getting a wake-up call and tea at 6.00am and watching the mountain gradually push back its duvet of cloud to give us a short, spectacular display in the early sunlight.